MaryamZahiri/LC-Algorithms/graph/Traversing all Vertices Example 1.md

     - Steps:
         - Create an ```adjacency list``` or matrix to represent the graph.
         - Initialize a ```stack``` to keep track of nodes to visit next.
 Push the starting node onto the stack.
         - Initialize a set or list to keep track of ```visited/seen``` nodes.
+Starting visited is the starting node.
 2. DFS Function
     - Purpose: Explore the graph by going as deep as possible along each branch before backtracking, using a stack instead of recursive calls.
     - Steps:
         - While the stack is not empty, pop a node from the stack.
         - Check if we reach to the end node
-        - Check if the node has already been visited.
-If so, continue to the next iteration.
-        - Mark the node as visited.
         - For each neighbor of the current node, if the neighbor has not been visited, push it onto the stack.
+        - And mark the node as visited.
 3. Main Function
     - Purpose: Initiate the DFS traversal from a starting node.
     - Steps: